MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-other-linux.md

 ### Installation via Snap

-PowerShell for Linux is published to the [Snap store][17] for easy installation and updates.
+There are two PowerShell for Linux is published to the [Snap store][17]: `powershell` and `powershell-preview`.

-The preferred method is as follows:
+Use the following command to install the latest stable version of PowerShell:

 ```sh
 # Install PowerShell